shrikeh/teapot/README.md

 All constants have doc blocks that use the official W3C descriptions of the status code, to aid IDEs and for reference.

-## Using the HttpException
+## Using the HttpResponseException

-The `HttpException` is very straightforward.
+The `HttpResponseException` is very straightforward.
 It simply is a named exception to aid verbosity:

     <?php

-    use \Http\HttpException;
+    use \HttpResponse\HttpResponseException;
-    use \Http\StatusCode;
+    use \HttpResponse\StatusCode;

-    throw new HttpException('Sorry this page does not exist!', StatusCode::NOT_FOUND);
+    throw new HttpResponseException('Sorry this page does not exist!', StatusCode::NOT_FOUND);

 The exception itself uses the `StatusCode` interface, allowing you to avoid manually and explicitly importing it if you prefer:

     <?php

-    use \Http\HttpException;
+    use \HttpResponse\HttpResponseException;

-    throw new HttpException('Sorry this page does not exist!', HttpException::NOT_FOUND);
+    throw new HttpResponseException('Sorry this page does not exist!', HttpResponseException::NOT_FOUND);

 ## Coding Standards